 A whole lot...

 But aside from concepts, be prepared to apply what you know in simulations and case studies.
 Don’t even attempt to take the exam without any working knowledge on how everything functions.
 IT Skills Assessment Tests are rarely pen-and-paper tests; the proctor will sit you down with an actual computer and present you with a real problem that you have to solve.
-These simulations may even be time-pressured, so that they can see how fast you can accomplish certain tasks.
-You might even be given impossible, hypothetical scenarios, to check if you’re creative enough to think outside the box.
+These simulations may even be time-pressured so that they can see how fast you can accomplish specific tasks.
+You may also be given impossible, hypothetical scenarios, to check if you’re creative enough to think outside the box.

 Second, don’t hesitate to ask what will be the coverage of the exams.
-If you’re taking the test to apply for a job or a promotion, it wouldn’t hurt to know how you can focus your review and preparation.
-As mentioned, IT is such a broad, broad field that a single test can’t effectively cover everything you need to be tested upon.
+If you’re taking the test to apply for a job or a promotion, it won't hurt to know how you can focus your review and preparation.
+As mentioned, IT is such a broad field that a single test can’t efficiently cover everything you need to be examined.
 Because of the technical aspect of the test, exam administrators rarely hesitate to give hints and tips in advance.

 There is a good career ahead of any IT professional.
 And not just as a rank-and-file employee, as communication and information systems can always do with a competent manager.
 So do everything you can to ace your IT Skills Assessment test.
 Who knows, your performance might get you promoted in no time!

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.